Originally published May 10, 2021.

-Construction workers have one of the most dangerous jobs in the U.S. And one of the most dangerous tasks for construction workers is working on scaffolding.
+Construction workers have one of the most dangerous jobs in the U.S. And one of the most dangerous tasks for construction workers is working while on scaffolding.

 The Leading Causes of Scaffolding Falls

-- Improper use, selection, or construction of scaffolds
+- Improper use, selection, or construction of scaffolds.

 How Construction Companies Can Prevent Scaffolding Falls

-After identifying hazards commonly found on construction sites, the CDC offers a checklist that construction companies should follow to prevent scaffolding falls among construction workers.
+The CDC offers a checklist that construction companies should follow to prevent scaffolding falls among construction workers.

 - Scaffolding should always be fully secured, which means locking the wheels on mobile scaffolds.